How to Know if You’re Overpaying on Tax Preparation Fees

 A tax professional who charges a high hourly rate is likely to be an expert, and may only take a short amount of time to prepare your taxes.
 If the work takes a short amount of time to complete, you won’t be stuck with an immense bill.

 Charging a Fee for Every Item of Data Entry

+While the charged rate for each item of data entry may be low, this method of determining tax preparation fees could end up being quite expensive if you have a large number of entries to make.
+Before agreeing to work with a tax professional who calculates fees based on this method, take stock of how much data entry will be involved in your return.
 For instance, if you have a large number of capital assets that were sold in the past year, chances are that completing your Form 8949 will require a lengthy amount of data entry.
 This matter could get even worse if the rate for each item of data entry is high.

 Charging a Value-Based Fee Subjective to the Service

 Value-based tax preparation fees are based on the “value” that the tax professional provides from preparing your return.
 The supposed value from this is quite subjective, and no two tax professionals are likely to give you the same answer as to what the value of preparing your tax return is.